lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_red_part_1_say.md

 - Follow the instructions in **Box A2**.

-- After filtering, you can double-click on clinics to add them to column A, or you can highlight the clinics and click the gray "add all" button (Cel B6) to add them to column A.
+- After filtering, you can double-click on clinics to add them to column A, or you can highlight the clinics and click the gray "add all" button (Cell B6) to add them to column A.

 - In the future, if you want to quickly get the same list of clinics again, you can select the grey "Get previous clinic list from last click of Get Patient-level Data" arrow in Column B (Cell B3).